 You’ll also want to consider how good your chances are of earning and redeeming significant rewards.

 When choosing the best airline rewards program, there are three factors you should probably consider:

 - How simple it is to earn a flight with your rewards.

 - Whether you get perks other than flights.

 - Whether blackout dates apply to the program.

-David Feldman, director of loyalty and reward program strategy with Catchit Loyalty, says the Alaska Airlines loyalty program is his top pick for frequent travelers because you can earn miles by traveling on Alaska, Virgin America, American Airlines and several global airline partners.
+David Feldman, director of loyalty and reward program strategy with Catchit Loyalty, says the Alaska Airlines loyalty program is his top pick for frequent travelers because you can earn miles by traveling on Alaska, American Airlines and several global airline partners.

 Through those global airline partnerships, you can also use your miles for travel to Europe, Asia and Australia.

 Mileage Plan members earn points based on the distance between origin and destination cities on qualifying flights.
 You’ll earn a minimum of 500 miles on flights shorter than 500 miles.